 top of page

-The workshops covers all aspects of building and using health economic diabetes simulation models.
-The workshop will have no assumed knowledge and is intended to provide an overview of the field including the latest developments.
+The workshop covers all aspects of building and using health-economic diabetes simulation models.
+The workshop will have no assumed knowledge and is intended to provide an overview of the field, including the latest developments.

 Outline